 In addition to her broad compliance practice, Christy also represents financial institutions and mortgage companies in state and federal courts across the country.
 These suits range from individual consumer claims to class action and commercial disputes.
 She defends her clients in a variety of matters, including TILA, RESPA, RICO, FDCPA and FCRA disputes, predatory lending claims, mortgage-related fees and servicing issues, escrow account disputes, and UDAP claims.
 Christy has litigated numerous facets of the mortgage servicing industry, including loan origination, pooling and servicing agreements, title insurance, loan-repurchase disputes, REO-related disputes and mortgage fraud.
-Christy recently prevailed on a substantive proof of claim objection for her client in the S.D.N.Y. bankruptcy court regarding claims for TILA damages, usury and unfair trade practices.

 In addition to her normal practice, Christy also enjoys teaching and mentoring.
 She is a regular instructor for the MBA at the Schools of Mortgage Banking I and II, teaching Regulatory Compliance, Laws Affecting the Mortgagee’s Interest in Property, and Ethics in the Financial Services Industry and a yearly “Financial Services 101” seminar to incoming attorneys at Bradley.